ndjumaev81/k8s-scripts-public/README.md

 Make it executable: chmod +x worker.sh

 Run it with the master IP: ./worker.sh 192.168.64.X

+# Retrieve the kubeadm join Details
+# If you saved the original kubeadm init output: Look for something like:
+kubeadm join 192.168.64.6:6443 --token 0ab9ad.lbhe66pv4yslcsti --discovery-token-ca-cert-hash sha256:4086e0b...

+# If you didn’t save it:
+# Generate a new token on the master VM (Replace master with your master VM’s name if different.):
+multipass exec master -- kubeadm token create --print-join-command

+# From your host, check the cluster:
+kubectl get nodes -o wide

+# If workerX isn’t Ready, check its logs:
+multipass exec worker2 -- journalctl -u kubelet

+# Check the Cluster Nodes:
+kubectl get nodes

+# If you see a stale worker3 (e.g., "NotReady"), delete it from the cluster:
+kubectl delete node worker3

+# Verify the New Node:
+kubectl get nodes
+kubectl get pods -o wide

 Steps to Test LoadBalancer Type with MetalLB